airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 ## Connector-Development Kit (CDK)

-You can build a source connector very quickly with the [Airbyte CDK](../python/README.md), which generates 75% of the code required for you.
-The CDK does not currently support creating destinations, but it will soon.
+You can build a connector very quickly with the [Airbyte CDK](../python/README.md), which generates 75% of the code required for you.

 ## The Airbyte specification